 Why the law needs to change: My opinion

-The available statistics from the Office for National Statistics (ONS) do not seem to demonstrate that any of these strategies have worked:
+Despite endless object bans, the available statistics from the Office for National Statistics (ONS) do not seem to demonstrate that any of these strategies have worked:

 "In recent police recorded crime figures published by the ONS which showed a 9% decrease in the number of knife and offensive weapon offences recorded from 38,728 in year ending March 2020 to 35,217 in year ending March 2021 followed by a 16% increase to 40,920 in year ending March 2022."